monk-io/docs/docs/comparison.md

 -   **More than provisioning**: Monk templates can contain both infrastructure elements and service definitions (containers).

--   **Complete system definitions**: since infrastructure components and service components are unified on Monk, it's possible to share a complete system – e.g. a Kafka cluster with a lot of moving parts – and put it on any Monk cluster in the world.
+-   **Complete system definitions**: Since infrastructure components and service components are unified on Monk, it's possible to share a complete system – e.g. a Kafka cluster with a lot of moving parts – and put it on any Monk cluster in the world.
 All with a single YAML file.

--   **Simple and efficient**: starting a new Monk cluster, without even having Monk installed, only takes three commands: `apt install monk` && `monk cluster new` && `monk provider add`.
+-   **Simple and efficient**: Starting a new Monk cluster, without even having Monk installed, only takes three commands: `apt install monk` && `monk cluster new` && `monk provider add`.
 Even without writing any templates you get to deploy full systems with e.g. `monk run gitlab/latest` pulled straight from the Hub.

 -   **Declarative templating**: like MonkScript, Terraform uses declarative configuration files that work predictably in testing, staging, and production environments.
 However, MonkScript is arguably easier to learn than HCL (HashiCorp Configuration Language) and provides a more unified workflow thanks to [scriptable actions](./monkscript/scripting-index.md) and more unique features.